dragon-dune/dragon-dune/README.md

 The Dwarves empire has fallen.
 The are forced to sell artifacts from their treasuries with the hope of one day reclaiming their birthright.

-Start With: 10 Gold, 1 artifact.
+Start With: 10 Gold, 1 Artifact.

-Starting Tokens: None.
+Starting Units: None.

 Special:

 1. The Dwarves collect all gold spent by other players on on artifact cards.
 Gold spent by the Dwarves on artifact cards goes to the bank.
 2. The Dwarves are fierce warriors.
-They have two special tokens, which act as normal tokens in every way except that each token counts as two tokens for the purpose of combat.
+They have two special units, which act as normal units in every way except that each unit counts as two units for the purpose of combat.
 3. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
 4. Alliance Power: The Dwarves may use their traitor and sabotaged